slott56/slott56.github.io/Pelican/content/blog/2006/08/2006_08_04-tools_arent_the_answer.rst

-"I believe that we (as an
-industry) can get to Zero Defect Software, but do we actually have the tools to get there today?"  is Purdy's rhetorical question.
+"I believe that we (as an industry) can get to Zero Defect Software, but do we actually have the tools to get there today?"  is Purdy's rhetorical question.

-I think the tools can
+I think the tools can *never*
-*never*
 exist to provide the kind of 100% coverage he's looking for.
 Why not?
 Why can't we build a perfect unit test tool that absolutely proves our software works?

-The root problem is that we
-can't create an automated proof our software works.
+The root problem is that we can't create an automated proof our software works.
 By prove, I mean absolute, iron-bound, 100% proof of correctness.

 Why not?
 We can't create an automated proof of loop termination.

-Assume
-that HP/Mercury wrote a utility called
+Assume that HP/Mercury wrote a utility called ``terminates()`` which returned True if a given function would terminate.
-"terminates()"
-which returned
-True if a given
-function would terminate.
-Assume I wrote a function, whistle() which plays a MIDI file using samples of tea-kettle whistles.
-Then I wrote this unit
+Assume I wrote a function, ``whistle()`` which plays a MIDI file using samples of tea-kettle whistles.
-test:
+Then I wrote this unit test:

 ::